 After discussing “How Do We Know What We Know” and the Kalama Sutta, in which Buddha deems that using word-based knowledge is not helpful in the search for an unchanging Truth, in this post, we discuss the method Buddha uses for searching and understanding the unchanging Truth.
 In Buddhism, the unchanging Truth is the mental nature of all reality.
-The core teaching of Buddhism is that mentality is the only reality in the cosmos, and why the title of this website is Nothing but Mentality.
+The core teaching of Buddhism is that there is Nothing but Mentality in the cosmos.

 Without question, understanding how Buddha can realize the mental nature of reality while other teachings, such as science, cannot is the most important thing to know about the uniqueness of Buddhism.
-Additionally, Buddha teaches that all humans have the potential to understand the world of mentality the way he did if they can practice the same method successfully.
-In other words, an independent enlightened party can verify Buddha’s teaching.
+Additionally, Buddha teaches that all humans have the potential to understand the world of mentality the way he did if they can practice direct perception successfully.
+In other words, an independent enlightened party can verify Buddha’s teachings, such as the enlightened contemporary American, Adyashanti, and the two Buddhist monks in seventh-century China.

-B) Pratyaksa (Chinese=現量), according to The Princeton Dictionary of Buddhism, is “in Sanskrit, “direct perception.”
-Pratyaksa is “nonconceptual in the sense that it does not perceive its object through the medium of an image, as does thought.”
+Direct perception (Romanized Sanskrit=pratyaksa; Chinese=現量), according to The Princeton Dictionary of Buddhism, is “nonconceptual in the sense that it does not perceive its object through the medium of an image, as does thought.”

 Pratyaksa is closely associated with another concept known as adhigamadharma (Chinese=證法), which, according to The Princeton Dictionary of Buddhism, is “in Sanskrit, “realized dharma;” one of the two divisions of the dharma or teaching of the Buddha,” which “leads to the direct realization (Adhigama, Chinese=証), rather than mere conceptual understanding.”

-The definition of direction perception as “not perceiving its object through the medium of image, as does thought” clearly indicates that it aims to prevent the “reading in of the mind.”
-When “reading in of the mind” is prevented, all subsequent steps, from “conceptualization in ways we do not govern” to “the world we experience,” are also avoided.
-Indeed, only when conceptualization is prevented can direct perception lead to a “nonconceptual” understanding of the original raw data of nature.
+The definition of direction perception as “not perceiving its object through the medium of an image, as does thought” indicates that the goal of direct perception is to prevent an active mind from the process of sensing, as described by Dr. Fisch, because having a thought requires an active mind.
+When the mind is inactive, “reading in of the mind” cannot occur.
+When “reading in of the mind” cannot occur, “conceptualization in ways we do not govern” cannot happen either.
+Indeed, only when conceptualization cannot happen can direct perception “lead to the direct realization (Adhigama, Chinese=証), rather than mere conceptual understanding.”

-Direct perception is carried out through a meditative technique known as Samathavipasyana.
+The answer is a meditative technique known as Samathavipasyana.

 Samathavipasyana (Chinese=止觀), according to The Princeton Dictionary of Buddhism, is “In Sanskrit, “calmness (samatha) and insight (vipasyana), a term used to describe a meditative state that combines clarity and stability of samatha with the understanding of the nature of reality associated with vipasyana.”
 Furthermore, “The presence of vipasyana is the distinguishing feature of the wisdom that derives from meditation (Romanized Sanskrit=bhavanamayiprajna; Chinese=修慧).